nicolaspayot/vue-ttt-game/README.md

 #### Configure VueX

+- Add the dependency `vuex` to your package.json with the command `yarn add vuex`.
 - Add multiple steps to encapsulate player names and thus, have an easy way to share data across your components.

 #### Configure Vue-Router